tomwojcik/django-fly-sqlite-template/README.md

 ### How to use

-Jinja2 doesn't work well with Python3.11, I think.
-This template works fine on 3.9.1.
+Last I checked, Jinja2 didn't work well with Python3.11.
+Use any lower Python version.

 ```shell
 $ pip install -U cookiecutter jinja2